Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_helm/_index.md

     The script will:

   - Login to your Azure subscription using the SPN credentials
-  - Retrieve the cluster credentials (KUBECONFIG)
+  - Retrieve the cluster credentials (_kubeconfiguration_)
-  - Create the GitOps configuration to deploy the Flux controllers and NGINX ingress controller on the Azure Arc-connected cluster
+  - Create the GitOps configuration to deploy the Flux controllers and Nginx ingress controller on the Azure Arc-connected cluster
   - Create the GitOps configuration to deploy the ["Hello Arc"](https://github.com/microsoft/azure-arc-jumpstart-apps/blob/main/hello-arc) application alongside an Ingress rule to make it available from outside the cluster

     > **Disclaimer:** For the purpose of this guide, notice how the "_sync-interval 3s_" is set.
-The 3 seconds interval is useful for demo purposes since it will make the sync interval rapidly track changes on the repository but it is recommended to have a longer interval in your production environment (the default value is 5min).
+The 3 seconds interval is useful for demo purposes since it will make the sync interval rapidly track changes on the repository but it's recommended to have a longer interval in your production environment (the default value is 5min).

 - Once the script will complete it's run, you will have the GitOps configuration create all the resources deployed in your Kubernetes cluster.